sanskrit/raw_etexts_english/blogs/manasataramgini/2009-01-18_have-the-hindus-given-up.md

 +++
-title = "Have the Hindus givenxa0up?"
+title = "Have the Hindus given up?"

 +++
 I did not want to write this and instead try to finish the train of